 What inspired me to explore omni-channel platforms?

-When it comes to deciding on the best platform to reach users on, many get swept up in the excitement of new technologies like voice and Alexa, while others prefer to stick to the more traditional channels like websites and apps.
+When it comes to deciding on the best platform to reach users on, many get swept up in the excitement of new technologies like Alexa Skill development, while others prefer to stick to the more traditional channels like websites and apps.

-New voice and mobile technologies are creating opportunities for brands to adopt an omni-channel approach to their digital strategy.
+The use of voice technology in mobile app development is creating opportunities for brands to adopt an omni-channel approach to their digital strategy.
 Using all of the platforms mentioned above to create touch points that are far more intuitive and engaging for their audience to use.

 The challenge to this approach is effectively using each channel at different stages throughout the user journey.
 Letting users chose the platform they want to use, rather than just stumbling across your website, app or Alexa Skill after they’ve bought their latest device.